smooshkid/KQL/README.md

 ### It is worth mentioning:

 *Error codes and messages are subject to change.
-For the most current info, take a look at the https://login.microsoftonline.com/error page to find AADSTS error descriptions, fixes, and some suggested workarounds.*
+For the most current info, take a look at the https://login.microsoftonline.com/error page to find AADSTS error descriptions, fixes, and some suggested workarounds.* - **THANKS MICROSOFT** :)